harvesthill/reddit-wiki-archive/steroids/draft.md

 * **6-8 Weeks:** 25mg ED or 50mg EOD

-&amp;nbsp;

 #####**Torem**

-In the study above comparing Nolva, Torem, &amp; Ralox, 60mg was the dosage used and found to be very sufficient for PCT purposes.
+In the study above comparing Nolva, Torem, & Ralox, 60mg was the dosage used and found to be very sufficient for PCT purposes.
 60mg ED is the FDA recommended dosage and they found no benefit upon doubling the dose in women with breast cancer.
 Again, doubling the dose for the purpose of achieving optimal peak blood plasma levels quicker isn't necessary and just further increases your risk of potential sides.
 Dosing of a PCT including Torem is as followed:

 * **6-8 Weeks:** 60mg ED

-&amp;nbsp;

 #####**SERM Dosing Note**

 **Note:** As you've noticed above, /r/seroids recommends 6-8 weeks of SERMs.
 It is common for a lot of PCT options to only be 4 weeks.
 These protocols usually used double the dose for the first week or two.
 The only reason why many elect to utilize doubling the dose for the first 1-2 weeks of a PCT program is for the purpose of achieving optimal peak blood plasma levels quicker so as to ensure HPTA recovery quicker.
 This isn't necessary and just further increases your risk of potential sides.
 It has been studied that the longer you are on SERMs, the better your results of stimulating Testosterone.^[16] So to prevent unwanted sides as well as potentially achieve better results, we choose to suggest lower dosing over a longer period than 4 weeks.

-&amp;nbsp;

 ### HCG